AlejandroMonteseirin/IONIC-magic-belt-prototype/README.md

 # Magic belt

-Finished prototype.

-no-sense idea with serious over-engineering problems of my inventor ex-uncle, of a "magical" belt that, by means of a special belt and the mobile camera, allows you to calculate your measurements.
+Finished prototype of a "magical" belt that, by means of a special belt and the mobile camera, allows you to calculate your measurements.
 All analysis, development, tests and maintenance was made by me.

 IONIC and OpenCV measurements calculus and the camera management.